marcdlc-cs/marcdlc-cs.github.io/_pages/projects/splunk/splunk1.md

 {: .note2 }
 >```| stats count by action``` will output a table that counts the number of events for each value of the action field.

-I choose to display the results a pie chart.
+I choose to display the results as a pie chart.

 ![](/assets/images/splunk1/step3a.png)